Okaka Furikake: Katsuobushi Rice Seasoning Recipe

-On the other hand, “Furikake (ふりかけ)” is a traditional Japanese rice condiment consisting of tiny flakes made from various food materials, such as meat, fish, seaweed, sesame seeds, salted plums, and eggs.
+On the other hand, “Furikake (ふりかけ)” is a traditional Japanese condiment for rice consisting of various varieties of granules or tiny flakes processed from ingredients such as meat, fish, seaweed, sesame seeds, salted plums, and eggs.

 Furikake is usually used by being sprinkled over a bowl of plain white rice to add a delicious flavor.

-Thus, Okaka Furikake is a Japanese rice condiment consisting mainly of Katsuobushi flakes, which has long been loved in Japan as one of the classic flavors of Furikake.
+Thus, Okaka Furikake is a Japanese rice condiment consisting mainly of Katsuobushi flakes, which has long been loved in Japan as one of the standard flavors of Furikake.

 As seen in the photos above, the Katsuobushi flakes for Okaka Furikake are typically seasoned with soy sauce and sugar, which is why the rice seasoning has a dark brown color and is somewhat moist.

-Okaka Furikake is a little sweet, savory rice seasoning packed with umami taste from Katsuobushi flakes, and goes really well with hot steamed plain rice.
+Okaka Furikake is a little sweet, savory rice seasoning packed with umami taste from Katsuobushi flakes, and goes really well with hot white rice.

-For those who want to try the Japanese taste of Okaka Furikake, I did some online research on the recipe.
-Based on kurashiru.com, how to make the rice seasoning (4 servings) is not that difficult as follows.
+For those of you who somehow want to try the Japanese taste of Okaka Furikake at home, I did some online research about the recipe.

-- Put 2 tbsp soy sauce, 1 tbsp Sake rice wine, 1 tbsp Mirin sweet cooking rice wine, and 1/2 tbsp sugar into a pan
+- Put 2 tbsp soy sauce, 1 tbsp Sake rice wine, 1 tbsp Mirin sweet cooking rice wine, and 1/2 tbsp sugar into a small saucepan

-- Heat the pan over a low flame and bring the mixture into a simmer
+- Heat the saucepan on low heat and bring the mixture to a simmer

-- Add Katsuobushi flakes (20 g: about 0.7 oz) to the pan and cook over medium heat until the liquid evaporates
+- Then, add Katsuobushi flakes (20 g: about 0.7 oz) to the saucepan and cook on medium heat until the liquid evaporates

-- If possible, add 1/2 tbsp parched white sesame seeds to the pan and fry lightly, as a final touch
+- If desired, add 1/2 tbsp parched white sesame seeds as a finishing touch and fry lightly